atom-tr/cron.js/README.md

-# jquery-cron
+# Javascript-cron
-A jQuery plugin to provide a simplified interface for users to specify cron entries
+A Javascript package to provide a simplified interface for users to specify cron entries